ferrance/corne_cases/readme.md

 - keyplate.stl

-  the top plate that the cherry mx switches fit in
+  the top plate that the cherry mx switches fit in.
+It does not matter what top plate you use, you can use the rest of these STLs with any top plate, even an FR4 or an acrylic plate.

 - base_plate_flat.stl

   flat bottom plate with holes for 4 magnets.
+This is the bottom plate to attach to keyplate.stl if you want to use the magnetic attachments.

 - base_plate_5x5.stl